-Heather Locklear Arrested for Attacking a Cop and an EMT
+Heather Locklear Gets New Charges After Alleged Cop Attack Arrest

 E!
 News has reached out to Locklear's lawyer for additional comment.

-Locklear was arrested in February for felony domestic violence against her boyfriend, Chris Heisser, but was only charged with misdemeanor battery on a peace officer; police had responded to a call about a domestic disturbance, where the actress threatened to shoot any officer who returned to her home.
-"You f--king deserve your kids to die!
-You f--king deserve it!" she screamed, according to police.
-"And when you find yourself in that position, think of me!"
+Eight months later, Locklear was involved in a car collision and transported to Los Robles Hospital & Medical Center in Thousand Oaks, Calif.
+Locklear, who went off the road and into a ditch, was treated for minor, non-threatening injuries.
+Police could not say what caused the accident but said no alcohol or drugs were involved.
+The actress was not cited for the incident.

-"She claimed to be injured, but we didn't see any sign of that," Ventura County Sheriff's Office Capt.
-Garo Kuredjian later told The New York Post.
+Four months ago, police officers responded to a call about a domestic disturbance at Locklear's home.
+They arrested her for felony domestic violence against her boyfriend, Chris Heisser, but she was only charged with misdemeanor battery on a peace officer.
+During her arrest, Locklear threatened to shoot any police officer who dared to return to her home.
+It was later revealed, in a search warrant obtained by E!
+News, that the actress initially told her sister Heisser had "choked her and tried to kill her."
+While Locklear's sister did not witness the alleged violence, she was urged to call 911 on her behalf.
+Later, during the investigation, Heisser denied her claims.
+"She claimed to be injured, but we didn't see any sign of that," Ventura County Sheriff's Office Captain Garo Kuredjian told The New York Post.
 "We determined she had battered her boyfriend."
-In April, Locklear's lawyer appeared in court on her behalf to enter a not guilty plea.
+A month later, Locklear checked into a treatment facility, according to reports.
+In April, her' attorney appeared in court on her behalf to enter a not guilty plea.

-Locklear is expected to appear in Ventura County Superior Court Tuesday at 1:30 p.m.
+TMZ first reported the news of Locklear's latest arrest.

-TMZ first reported the news of Locklear's arrest.
+Locklear has a court date scheduled for Aug.
+9 at 1:30 p.m.
+PT.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.